45 Similes for Anxiety – As Nervous As and Other Comparisons

 By Andrew Jones

-Meaning: Extremely anxious and on edge, as if danger could strike at any moment.
+Meaning: That simile for anxiety portrays someone extremely nervous and on edge, as if danger could strike at any moment.

 Example Sentences:

-• Before her big speech, she felt as nervous as a cat in a room full of rocking chairs.
+• Before her big speech, she felt as nervous as a job applicant in the waiting room.

 Other Ways to Say: